f440/sah/README.md

 # Sah

-Sah is command line util for [Atlassian Stash](https://www.atlassian.com/software/stash).
+Sah is command line util for [Atlassian Bitbucket Server](https://www.atlassian.com/software/bitbucket/server).

 This project was heavily inspired by the [hub](https://hub.github.com/).